TheTNB/panel/README_EN.md

 ## Sponsor

-If the HaoZi Linux Panel is helpful to you, welcome to [sponsor us](https://opencollective.com/tnb), thanks to the following supporters/sponsors:
+If the Rat Panel is helpful to you, welcome to [sponsor us](https://opencollective.com/tnb), thanks to the following supporters/sponsors:

 **Accept cloud resources and financial sponsorship, you can contact us through QQ group**